adammkeane/paperback-pp5/README.md

 # PaperBack - "We're bring paper back."

 PaperBack is an online book store that specialises in physical books.
 The target audience for the website would be people who like to read and who prefer reading physical books.
+The aim of the site is to provide users an easy and intuitive way to browse and buy books.
+Additional features, such a contact forms and profiles can help make this experience more enjoyable.

 [Click here to view website.](https://paperback-pp5-4d817902330a.herokuapp.com/)